Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Recommendations

-Along with the differential oil seals, the gearbox linkage oil seal is one of the main sources of oil leaks.
+Along with the differential oil seals, the gearbox valve operating rod oil seal is one of the main sources of oil leaks.

-Along with the differential oil seals, the gearbox linkage oil seal is one of the main sources of oil leaks.
+Along with the differential oil seals, the gearbox valve operating rod oil seal is one of the main sources of oil leaks.

 Spring washers are locking washers that prevent the nut or screw from loosening.
 It is not recommended to reuse spring washers as they can lose their effectiveness.
 As much as possible, always fit new spring washers.